Azure Databricks status updated

 IsDown monitors Azure Databricks and all their 11 components that can be affected by an outage.
 IsDown allows you to filter the notifications and status page alerts based on the components you care about.
 For example, you can choose which components or regions affect your business and filter out all other outages.
 This way you avoid alert fatigue in your team.

-Our tool was build to be the best way to monitor all your external dependencies in one place.
-IsDown not only will help you monitor Azure Databricks but also 4,522 other services.
+Our tool was built to be the best way to monitor all your external dependencies in one place.
+IsDown not only will help you monitor Azure Databricks but also 5,421 other services.
 Your team and customers will have a clear view of all your dependencies and their status, making it easier to identify and resolve issues.

 Start Monitoring for Free

-Not only you will get notified, but IsDown offers notification filters, so you can choose which issues you want to be notified about.
-This way you avoid getting all the incidents from Azure Databricks and other services.
+Not only will you get notified, but IsDown offers notification filters so you can choose which issues you want to be notified about.
+This way you avoid getting all incidents from Azure Databricks and other services.

 Start Monitoring for Free